ShekharReddy4/atlas-node-multipass/README.md

 OpenMRSID provides a mechanism for single sign-on known as Multipass.
 Multipass uses an AES encrypted JSON hash and node-multipass provides functions for encoding and decoding these tokens.

-More details on Multipass can be found [here](https://help.tenderapp.com/kb/setup-installation/share-your-own-sites-authentication-with-tender).

 ## Installation
 <pre>
     npm install multipass   //Note: not yet published this package in npm. wait for update soonish